“Play is a child's natural medium for self-expression."

 Meet Dania

-With over a decade of experience across many settings, I’ve supported children, teens, and adults facing anxiety, trauma, identity questions, and emotional overwhelm.
+As a Holistic Psychotherapist and Art Psychotherapist, I work with children, teens, and families facing a range of challenges, including anxiety, trauma, emotional dysregulation, behavioral difficulties, and identity development.
+I offer a calm, creative, and compassionate environment where meaningful change can unfold.
 My work is guided by a deep trust in each person’s innate capacity to grow when they feel truly safe, seen, and supported.

 My Approach